 – Daniel Vining, Twitter: @danielvining

-PixelatedSPEED is a motorsports news and views website covering all things racing and has been going “Beyond the Headline” Since 2018.
+PixelatedSPEED is a motorsports news and views website in its 2nd full season, covering all things racing and has been going “Beyond the Headline” Since 2018.
 If you’ve made it this far into the post, thank you.
-Please consider sharing this content on the interwebs and following PixelatedSPEED on Facebook and Twitter and joining in on the conversation. http://facebook.com/PixelatedSPEED & http://twitter.com/PixelatedSPEED PixelatedSPEED is a part of the Gravel Media Network.
-Copyright – 2018, 2019
+Please consider sharing this content on the interwebs and following PixelatedSPEED on Facebook, Twitter, YouTube and Instagram.
+PixelatedSPEED is a part of the Gravel Media Network.
+Copyright – 2018 – 2020